ahxt/fair_fairness_benchmark/readme.md

 ## 3. Fair Fairness Benchmark(FFB)
 ### 3.1 Datasets

+Please refer to the [datasets/readme.md](./datasets/readme.md) for datasets downloading instructions.

 - **UCI Adult**: U.S. census data predicting an individual's income over $50K using demographic and financial details.
 - **COMPAS**: Criminal defendants' records used to predict recidivism within two years.
 - **German Credit**: Information about credit applicants at a German bank used for credit risk rating prediction.